 - ½ cup (125ml) vegetable oil

 - 1½ tablespoons lemon juice

-- To make the lemon drizzle icing, place the sugar and lemon juice in a small bowl and whisk to combine.
+- To make the lemon glaze, place the sugar and lemon juice in a small bowl and whisk to combine.

-- Sprinkle the muffins with extra chia seeds and drizzle over the icing with a small spoon to serve.
-Makes 12.
+- Sprinkle the muffins with extra chia seeds and, using a teaspoon, drizzle with the lemon glaze to serve.
+Makes 12

-+ Chia seeds are available from the health food aisle of the supermarket.
++ Find chia seeds in the health food aisle of supermarkets.